 Horse Drawn Carriage Rides

-When he got tired of skiing, we went on the horse-drawn carriage ride.
-He loved it so much, we went twice!
+When we got tired of skiing, we went on the horse-drawn carriage ride.
+Which was conveniently located next to the ski area.
+The experience was similar to a hayride.
+My son loved it so much, we went twice!

-We went on a stable tour which was very thorough and informative.
-Don’t expect to see a stable full of horses since they usually conduct the stable tours late in the day when all the horses have left the premises (the horses spend the night at a different location).
+They offer behind the scenes stable tour at Rocking Horse Ranch.
+I highly recommend the stable tour.
+It was very thorough and informative.
+And you will be impressed with Rocking Horse Ranch- they actually operate a ranch with 100 horses!
+When you go on the stable tour, don’t expect to see a stable full of horses.
+The horses spend the night at a different location and these tours are conducted late in the day when all the horses have left the premises.
 During our tour, there were a few horses left and my son enjoyed seeing and petting the horses.

 They had a mini-farm outside the stables complete with pigs, goats, a camel, mini-donkeys, a zebra and cattles.